 Exploring the Eighteenth Century – Love, Tragedy, and Social Change

-Added about 10 months ago by Katharine Tiernan
+Added about a year ago by Katharine Tiernan

 GUEST BLOG: Katharine Tiernan explores the origins of her family and their exploits in the Age of Sail.
 Here is the captivating talk Katharine gave at the book launch in Northumberland.